sabved2305/Test_Repo/readme.md

 - Handoff tools bypass `processAgentResponse()` — data travels in the Command instead.
 Future logic added to `processAgentResponse` won't apply to handoff flows.
 - Fresh tool instances use slightly more memory per invocation, but MCP connections are pooled separately so the real cost is minimal
-- `mergedArguments` attached for all tools that return ToolMessage or Command (most tools).
-Simple tools returning plain string show only LLM-generated params in UI — uncommon in practice.
 - `thoughts`/`reasoning` injected and stripped per call — small overhead, enables AG-UI streaming without polluting tool inputs
 - Provider-specific adjustments (Gemini date formats, nullable types) add conditional branches but are isolated in `getLLMVisibleSchema`
 - Schema filtering runs once at init, not per call — no runtime impact but adds initialization time